What is CBD and THC distillate?

 While it sounds scientific, cannabis distillate is a concentrated form of the most important aspects of cannabis (the active cannabinoids) created through a process of heating or cooling.
 Though the process of making THC and CBD distillate is often a bit more complicated than just heating it up and cooling it down.

-THC distillate and its CBD counterpart tends to appear as a golden-coloured, thick and viscous liquid.
+THC distillate and its CBD counterpart tend to appear as a golden-coloured, thick and viscous liquid.
 These distilled forms of cannabinoids are extremely potent and tend to be anywhere from 75-90% THC.

 It’s important to note that the other 10-25% of the product is composed of leftover cannabinoids, terpenes, and other compounds that are found in cannabis.
 In this sense, distillates are not entirely pure.
 If you want the purest form of a cannabinoid available, look for a CBD or THC isolate.